michael-sumner/go-make-things/content/articles/2021/2021-07-13-the-rise-of-precompilers-and-micro-libraries.md

 Of all of these, Astro is probably the one I'm most excited about.
 It's definitely "standing on the shoulders of giants," and I think it has the most potential to reduce the fragility and performance issues modern web development has brought to the web.

-If you want to learn more about Astro, [Cassie Evans has a fantastic intro on the Netlify blog](https://www.netlify.com/blog/2021/07/08/build-wicked-fast-sites-with-astro-an-introduction/).
+If you want to learn more about Astro, [Cassidy Williams has a fantastic intro on the Netlify blog](https://www.netlify.com/blog/2021/07/08/build-wicked-fast-sites-with-astro-an-introduction/).

 ## Do you need to learn any of these?